Heidelberg Materials: Climate change

 As cement manufacturing is an extremely CO_{2} intensive process, the cement industry is one of the main contributors to climate change, being responsible for a significant amount of global emissions.
 Of all companies traded on the DAX, Heidelberg Materials was the second largest CO_{2} emitter.
 For this reason, there have already been numerous protests by environmental groups, like Fridays For Future, Extinction Rebellion and Greenpeace.
 In August 2020, the local group "Wurzeln im Beton" ("Roots in Concrete") blocked the main entrance to the company's headquarters and in May 2021, its cement plant near Heidelberg was blocked by the local Extinction Rebellion chapter.

 By 2024, despite reduction of the DAX total, and Heidelberg's emissions in particular, Heidelberg was the largest emitter in the DAX, cement manufacture emissions being particularly difficult to reduce.
 Nevertheless, Heidelberg plans to achieve net zero emissions by 2050, and to "almost halve" its carbon footprint, when compared with 1990 levels, by 2030.
-Heidelberg also expects its first carbon capture and storage (CCS) facility to become operational by 2024.
+In 2025 Heidelberg's first carbon capture and storage (CCS) facility became operational in Norway.